presidentbeef/brakeman-site/source/_posts/2016-01-28-brakeman-3-dot-1-5-released.markdown

 ### Render Remote Code Execution

-First up, [CVE-2016-0752](https://groups.google.com/d/msg/rubyonrails-security/335P1DcLG00/OfB9_LhbFQAJ) allows an attacker to render files outside of the application path as well as [execute arbitary code](https://nvisium.com/blog/2016/01/26/rails-dynamic-render-to-rce-cve-2016-0752/).
+First up, [CVE-2016-0752](https://groups.google.com/d/msg/rubyonrails-security/335P1DcLG00/OfB9_LhbFQAJ) allows an attacker to render files outside of the application path as well as [execute arbitrary code](https://nvisium.com/blog/2016/01/26/rails-dynamic-render-to-rce-cve-2016-0752/).
 Passing in `params` values directly is [especially dangerous](https://twitter.com/joernchen/status/456822118500823040).
 Brakeman has warned about passing user input to `render` since it was first released as "dynamic render path" warnings.
 For calls to `render` that directly pass in `params`, it has been changed to a remote code execution warning in affected versions.

 ([changes](https://github.com/presidentbeef/brakeman/pull/807))